1-Platform/one-platform/packages/documentation-spa/docs/onboarding-guide/onboarding-guide.md

 ## **PURPOSE**
-The purpose of this Guide is to help new developers to get started with One Platform.
+The purpose of this guide is to help new developers to get started with One Platform.
 This will cover various aspects such as -  Overview of One Platform, Its Architecture, Services etc. So let’s get started.
 Happy Reading!!

 ## **OVERVIEW**
- One Platform is a single place solution for teams within Red Hat to deploy their applications, websites and Microservices.
-The Stakeholders can easily deploy their applications without even being bothered about building and managing the Infrastructure hussles.
+ One Platform is a single stop solution for teams within Red Hat to deploy their applications, websites and Microservices.
+The stakeholders can easily deploy their applications without even being bothered about building and managing the Infrastructure hassels.

 ## **ARCHITECTURE**